clambin/traefik-simple-auth/README.md

   Lifetime of the session cookie, i.e. how long before a user must log back into Google.

-- `insecure`

-  Marks the session cookie as insecure so it can be used over HTTP sessions.

 - `secret`

-  A (hex-encoded) 256-bit secret used to protect the session cookie.
+  A (base64-encoded) secret used to protect the session cookie.

 - `users`